Economy of Latvia: Economic history

 For centuries under Hanseatic and German influence and then during its inter-war independence, Latvia used its geographic location as an important east–west commercial and trading centre.
 Industry served local markets, while timber, paper and agricultural products were Latvia's main exports.

-Conversely, years in the Russian Empire and the Soviet Union tended to integrate Latvia's economy with their markets and also serve those countries' large internal industrial needs.
+Prior to World War I, Latvia was an advanced manufacturing hub within the Russian Empire, primarily serving the Russian market.
+After attaining independence in 1918, Latvia lost its status as an advanced manufacturing hub.
+Latvia sought in the interwar period to become an international exporter of food and to re-industrialize.
+Latvia experienced growth in GDP per capita during the interwar period, although some economic historians have argued that there was stagnation in the period of the authoritarian Karlis Ulmanis regime (1934–1940).

 After reestablishing its independence, Latvia proceeded with market-oriented reforms, albeit at a measured pace.
 Its freely traded currency, the lat, was introduced in 1993 and held steady, or appreciated, against major world currencies.
 Inflation was reduced from 958.6% in 1992 to 25% by 1995 and 1.4% by 2002.

 After contracting substantially between 1991 and 1995, the economy steadied in late 1994, led by a recovery in light industry and a boom in commerce and finance.
 This recovery was interrupted twice, first by a banking crisis and the bankruptcy of Banka Baltija, Latvia's largest bank, in 1995 and second by a severe crisis in the financial system of neighbouring Russia in 1998.
 After 2000, Latvian GDP grew by 6–8% a year for 4 consecutive years.
 Latvia's state budget was balanced in 1997 but the 1998 Russian financial crisis resulted in large deficits, which were reduced from 4% of GDP in 1999 to 1.8% in 2003.
 These deficits were smaller than in most of the other countries joining the European Union in 2004.

 Until the middle of 2008, Latvia had the fastest developing economy in Europe.
 In 2003, GDP growth was 7.5% and inflation was 2.9%.
 The centrally planned system of the Soviet period was replaced with a structure based on free-market principles.
 In 2005, private sector share in GDP was 70%.
 Recovery in light industry and Riga's emergence as a regional financial and commercial centre offset shrinkage of the state-owned industrial sector and agriculture.
 The official unemployment figure was held steady in the 7%–10% range.